hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 PS C:\Users\Administrator\Scripting>
 ```

-4. Now it’s the time to convert this OpenAPI Standard 3.0 spec file to the PowerShell client library using the \`openapi-generator tool\`.
-Additionally, I also changed the name of the generated package from standard naming \`OpenAPITools\` to specific \`name GLdataservices\` using the special arguments such as shown below.
+4. Now it’s the time to convert this OpenAPI Standard 3.0 spec file to the PowerShell client library using the `openapi-generator tool`.
+Additionally, I also changed the name of the generated package from the standard name `OpenAPITools` to the specific name `GLdataservices` using the special arguments.

 ```shell
    PS C:\Users\Administrator\Scripting> openapi-generator-cli generate -g powershell --additional-properties="packageName"="GLdataservices" -i .\GL-dataservices-30.json -o Posh-GL-dataservices